How NHL star Bryan Bickell faced MS diagnosis

 Ulf Samuelsson, head coach of the Checkers, remembers learning of Bickell's diagnosis.

 "You think the player is done," Samuelsson admits.
 "The way it affects your brain, how it tells your different body parts things. ...
-That's why it's so special that he's here with us now, pushing to continue his career."
+That's why it's so special."

 Samuelsson, a two-time Stanley Cup champion with the Pittsburgh Penguins in 1991 and 1992, paints Bickell as a "big, powerful and skillful player" during his time at the top.
-The Checkers coach insists that if he didn't know about Bickell's condition, he wouldn't notice any difference.
+The Checkers coach insists that if he didn't know about Bickell's condition, he wouldn't necessarily have noticed any difference.

 "The guys around us are amazed, and people see hope," Samuelsson tells CNN.
-"The future looks bright for him right now.
-He's playing at a high level, and he wants to play at the highest level."
+"The future looks bright for him."

 Bickell wouldn't have made more than 380 NHL appearances without grit.

-Though Samuelsson says a return to his former standing in the world's premier ice hockey league would be nothing short of a "miracle," Bickell has never shied away from a fight.
+"I can visualize it," the player told CNN, dreaming of a return to his former standing in the world's premier ice hockey league.

-Bickell has almost always spoken of "when," not "if," in discussions about his comeback.
+Bickell almost always spoke of "when," not "if," in discussions about his comeback.

 "I'm always going to be a hockey player, whether it's coaching my kids or helping out some locals," he tells CNN.
 "I'm always going to have hockey in my blood."